 While there's no agreed-upon definition, ethical gemstones, in our view, are stones that have been mined, cut, and traded in the most socially and environmentally responsible fashion possible.
 There's two important factors to consider when shopping for ethically sourced gemstones:

-2. The environment: environmentally responsible mining system which protects and respects the land and restores it back to its previous condition once mining is completed.
+- The environment: sustainable business practices including an environmentally responsible mining system which protects and respects the land and restores it back to its previous condition once mining is completed.

 The diamond industry versus the colored gemstones industry